 This species is known from Uganda, but there are doubts as to whether or not it extends as far north as Egypt.
-Specimens from Egypt have been separated as Amietophrynus kassasii, but Tandy (pers. comm.) still considers that A. vittatus occurs in Egypt.
+Specimens from Egypt have been separated as Sclerophrys kassasii, but Tandy (pers. comm.) still considers that S. vittatus occurs in Egypt.

 This species was under the generic name Amietophrynus but is now treated under Sclerophrys (Frost 2016).

 This is an amended assessment created to account for the change in generic name.